sfepy/sfepy/doc/tutorial.rst

        }),
    }

-Here, we specify the linear and nonlinear solver kind and options.
-The convergence parameters can be adjusted if necessary, otherwise leave the default.
+Here, we specify the linear and nonlinear solver kinds and options.
+See :mod:`sfepy.solvers.ls`, :mod:`sfepy.solvers.nls` and :mod:`sfepy.solvers.ts_solvers` for available solvers and their parameters..
 Even linear problems are solved by a nonlinear solver (KISS rule) -- only one iteration is needed and the final residual is obtained for free.
+Note that we do not need to define a time-stepping solver here - the problem is stationary and the default ``'ts.stationary'`` solver is created automatically.

 ::